-- Stone-ground: Stone-ground oats make creamy oatmeal.
+- Stone-ground: Stone-ground oats make the creamiest type.

 Granola vs Oatmeal: Nutrient Comparison

-Granola and oatmeal can be made with different ingredients which change their nutritional values.
+Both can be made with different ingredients which change their nutritional values.

 For example, granola can be made with nuts or without.
-Some granola may contain coconut oil and honey while others may have just the honey.
+Some may contain coconut oil and honey while others may have just the honey.

 To keep the comparison as fair as possible, the table below will compare dry oats since most granola is consumed dry also.
 The granola only contains natural granola, oats, wheat and honey.
-The oatmeal is unfortified and does not contain added ingredients.
+The meal is unfortified and does not contain added ingredients.